 09 of 11

-The mop?
-Yes, apparently the mop is a Spanish invention.
-That is what this article, A Spaniard Invented the Mop? claims.
+Apparently, the mop is a Spanish invention.
 It is said that the Spaniard Emilio Bellvis thought up the present-day mop-and-bucket combination.

 Likely?
-Historians generally have more perplexing conundrums to, erm, mop up, so I think we can give this one to them.
+Historians generally have more perplexing conundrums to, erm, mop up, so we can give this one to them.

 10 of 11

 If you speak English over a table football in Spain, some local with a strong patriotic spirit (isn't that all of them?) will stumble over to you and tell you that the game is Spanish.
-But many in the English world assume it to be German - after all, many call it foosball, from the German Fußball.
+But many in the world assume it to be German—after all, many call it foosball, from the German Fußball.

 11 of 11

-The map-related article above also claims that the Spanish invented the submarine.
-Is this true?
+The mop-related article above also claims that the Spanish invented the submarine.

 Seafarers and spies (and seafaring spies) had dreamed of traveling under the sea longer than anyone had wanted to get to the moon.
 So, unsurprisingly, this is another one that was tried with various degrees of luck by various nationalities through the ages.
-But which country can definitely claim it was they who invented the submarine as we know it today.
-Maybe it was the Spanish?
+But which country can definitely claim it was they who invented the submarine as we know it today?